latafy/Valorant-Instalock/README.md

 Important to note that the speed it locks in an agent is limited on how fast you get off the loading screen.

 Email: latafys@gmail.com
-Current Download (5/7): https://tinyurl.com/instalockEXE (if download doesn't work, use https://tinyurl.com/instalockMSI)
+Current Download (5/7):  https://https://tinyurl.com/instalockersEXE (if that installer does not work use https://tinyurl.com/instalockerMSI)

 ![instalock](https://user-images.githubusercontent.com/103542834/167274890-e40c95c4-1a09-4d90-a1fc-6e14122702ce.png)